Confused about the best way to include references and citations in consumer writing? Read on to learn how to reference effectively.

 As you know, evidence forms the backbone of your work as a health writer to validate the content you create.
 However, understanding referencing in consumer writing can be confusing, as it’s different from common academic styles.

 If you’re a scientific or academic writer, you’ll already be very familiar with academic referencing.
-Yet it can be difficult to apply the traditional academic model of referencing and annotation to some forms of consumer health writing – like articles, blogs, Facebook posts and short snippets of information.
+Yet it can be difficult to apply the traditional academic model of referencing, citation and annotation to some forms of consumer health writing – like articles, blogs, Facebook posts and short snippets of information.